john-science/armi/doc/developer/guide.rst

 The Snapshots Operator
 ----------------------

+Alternatively, :py:class:`OperatorSnapshots <armi.operators.OperatorSnapshots>`
-Alternatively, OperatorSnapshots is designed to allow for additional analyses at specific time steps.
+is designed to allow for additional analyses at specific time steps.
 It simply loops through all snapshots that have been requested via the Snapshot Request functionality (Lists -> Edit snapshot requests in the GUI).
 At each snapshot request, the state is loaded from a previous case, as determined by the